Maternal and Child Health Data and Statistics

 Local Health Departments Survey.
 National Association of Count and City Health Officials (NACCHO).

-- Quick Health Data Online.
+- Health Information Gateway.
 State- and county-level women’s health data about demographics, mortality, natality, reproductive health, violence, prevention, disease, and mental health.
 Office on Women's Health (OWH).

 - State Health Access Data Assistance Center (SHADAC): Data Center.
 Health insurance coverage estimates from the Current Population Survey's Annual Social and Economic Supplement (CPS), the American Community Survey (ACS), the Behavioral Risk Factor Surveillance Systems (BRFSS), and the Medical Expenditure Panel Survey—Insurance Component (MEPS-IC).
 Customize tables and graphs of health insurance coverage estimates by state or nationally, by year, by age range, and/or by poverty status.
 Robert Wood Johnson Foundation (RWJF) and the University of Minnesota School of Public Health.